vplj2004/vplj2004/README.md

 - 👋 Hi, I’m @vplj2004
-- 👀 I’m interested in Web Application Development & CyberSecurity
+- 👀 I’m interested in Building Apps and Services
-- 🌱 I’m currently learning Python / Javascript Frameworks
+- 🌱 I’m currently learning DevOps Automation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: ...

 <!---